Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 Examples
 ********

-**Chat Endpoint hosted by a local** `MLflow AI Gateway <../deployments/index.html>`_
+**Chat Endpoint hosted by a local** `QCFlow AI Gateway <../deployments/index.html>`_

 .. code-block:: python

-    import mlflow
+    import qcflow
-    from mlflow.deployments import set_deployments_target
+    from qcflow.deployments import set_deployments_target
     import pandas as pd

-    # Point the client to the local MLflow AI Gateway
+    # Point the client to the local QCFlow AI Gateway
     set_deployments_target("http://localhost:5000")

     eval_data = pd.DataFrame(
         {
             # Input data must be a string column and named "inputs".
             "inputs": [
-                "What is MLflow?",
+                "What is QCFlow?",
                 "What is Spark?",
             ],
             # Additional ground truth data for evaluating the answer
             "ground_truth": [
-                "MLflow is an open-source platform ....",
+                "QCFlow is an open-source platform ....",
                 "Apache Spark is an open-source, ...",
             ],
         }
     )

-    with mlflow.start_run() as run:
+    with qcflow.start_run() as run:
-        results = mlflow.evaluate(
+        results = qcflow.evaluate(
             model="endpoints:/my-chat-endpoint",
             data=eval_data,
             targets="ground_truth",